Mason, Texas: Geography

 According to the United States Census Bureau, the city has a total area of 3.7 square miles (9.5 km^{2}), all land.

 Largest topaz

 The largest gem-quality topaz found in North America came from Mason County, weighing almost 3 lb.
 It had been kept in the Smithsonian Institution, and was transferred to Mason's Museum on the Square.

 Climate

-Mason experiences a humid subtropical climate, with hot summers and a generally mild winter.
+Mason experiences a humid subtropical climate (Köppen Cfa), with hot summers and a generally mild winter.